backstage/backstage/docs/features/techdocs/configuring-ci-cd.md

           $ENTITY_NAMESPACE/$ENTITY_KIND/$ENTITY_NAME
 ```

-When the new Software is created, the first GitHub Action workflow will publish
+When the new repository is scaffolded or new documentation updates are
+committed, the GitHub Action workflow will publish the TechDocs site, which can
-the TechDocs site, which can be viewed in your Backstage app.
+be viewed in your Backstage app.